Skip to main content

 Call Function

-In this step, we leverage a Loop Block and Retool Email to send a notification to each of the customers.
+In this step, we leverage a Resource Query block with Retool Email to send a notification to each of the customers.
 Since this is a simulated step, the email is statically set to your personal email so you can view the results.

-• Select + and drag and drop a Loop Block to the right of the Code Block (createShippingDocs).
+• Select + and drag and drop a Resource Query block to the right of the Code Block (createShippingDocs).
 Connect the circle from the Code Block to the Loop Block and rename the block, notifyCustomer.

 • Specify your email for the To address.